 This chapter describes how to complete postinstallation tasks after you have installed the software.
-It includes information about the following sections:
+It includes information about the following topics:

 - Required Postinstallation Tasks

 - Recommended Postinstallation Tasks

 - Required Product-Specific Postinstallation Tasks

-- Postinstallation tasks for SQL Developer

 You must perform the tasks listed in the "Required Postinstallation Tasks" section.
 Oracle recommends that you perform the tasks listed in the "Recommended Postinstallation Tasks" section after all installations.